Medical Device Reimbursement Strategy, Resources & Articles

 Success requires identifying the specific stakeholder who controls the budget.
 In the US, this often shifts between the clinical department, the hospital Value Analysis Committee (VAC), and the private payer’s medical director, depending on the site of service.

-How do I synchronize regulatory and reimbursement activities?
+How do I synchronize the regulatory and medical device reimbursement process?

 Strategic synchronization means generating clinical evidence that satisfies both the FDA/CE safety requirements and the payer's demand for economic value.
 Waiting until after regulatory clearance to plan for reimbursement often leads to a "coverage gap."